ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ## Software

-Classic Linux tools such as `awk`, `sort`, `grep`, `tr`, `sed` and `bash` are used.
-Awk is dominantly used for the bulk of processing.
+**Awk** is dominantly used for the bulk of processing.
 Syntax of awk programs is known to be terse and hard to read by some accounts.
 I have taken special care to make the programs as readable as possible.
 Argonne National Laboratory developed parallel scripting tool called [Swift](http://swift-lang.org/Swift-T) (not to be confused with Apple Swift) is used to run the awk programs in parallel over the dataset to radically improve performance.
 Swift uses MPI based communication and load-balancing model to parallelize over shared as well as distributed memory architectures.
+Other Linux tools such as *sort*, *grep*, *tr*, *sed* are used as well.

 ## Hardware

-Fortunately, I had access to a large-memory (24 T) SGI system with 512-core Intel Xeon (2.5GHz).
+Fortunately, I had access to a large-memory (24 T) SGI system with 512-core Intel Xeon (2.5GHz) CPUs.
 All the IO is memory (*/dev/shm*) bound ie. the data is read from and written to */dev/shm*.

 ## Rationale for Tools Choice

-`Awk` is familiar, concise, fast, and expressive – especially for text processing applications.
+Awk is familiar, concise, fast, and expressive – especially for text processing applications.
 I also wanted to see how far can I go with awk -- and boy did I go far!
 Alternative tools such as modern Python libraries have sometimes scaling limitations, portability concerns and learning curve.
 Some are still evolving.
-Swift is used simply because I was familiar with it and confident that it will scale well.
+Swift is used simply because I was familiar with it and confident that it will scale well in this case.

 # Data

-The original [data](https://www.openacademic.ai/oag) was in two sets (*aminer* and *mag*) totaling 322 `json` files -- each file containing one million records.
+The original [data](https://www.openacademic.ai/oag) was in two sets (*aminer* and *mag*) of 322 `json` files -- each containing a million records.
 A file with a list of records appearing in both sets was available.
-An `awk` script (`src/filterdup.awk`) is used to exclude the duplicate records from the aminer dataset.
+An awk script (`src/filterdup.awk`) is used to exclude the duplicate records from the aminer dataset.
 As a result, it came out about 256 million (256,382,605 to be exact) unique records to be processed.
-The total data size is 329G.
-Several fields in the data are `null`.
-Those records were avoided where relevant.
-Additionally, records related to non-English publications were avoided where needed.
+The total data size is 329GB.
+Some fields in the data are *null*.
+Those records are avoided where relevant.
+Additionally, records related to non-English publications were avoided as needed.

 ```bash